FusterTormo/LohCo/README.md

 # Comparing different tools for LOH analysis

 ## Examples
-### Test 1)
+### Test 1) Comparison between FACETS and CNV array obtained from TCGA

+This tests includes

-1. Read output example from array and FACETS.
+1. Read output example from array and FACETS
-2. Fragment the regions to get a common group of regions.
+2. Fragment the regions to get a common group of regions
 3. Calculate 4x4 table
 4. Extract confusion matrices for (A)mplification, (D)eletion, and (N)ormal copy number